smiling621/DermaSoul/README.md

 Trained using Adam optimizer and binary cross-entropy loss
 ---
-##Dataset:
+## Dataset:
 The model was trained on a dataset of labeled skin images, organized into folders:

 /train – for model training
 /valid – for validation
 /test – for performance evaluation

-✅ Dataset includes images for acne, skin type, and skin tone ❗ Due to file size limitations, dataset is not included in this repo
+ Dataset includes images for acne, skin type, and skin tone Due to file size limitations, dataset is not included in this repo
 ---
-##Results:
-Results
+## Results:
-Achieved ~60% accuracy on the test set (baseline model).Performance depends on the image quality and lighting conditions
+Results achieved ~60% accuracy on the test set (baseline model).Performance depends on the image quality and lighting conditions
 ---
 Contact
 For questions or collaboration: